babs12316/poster-searching-react-redux-app/README.md

 ### E2E test using Cypress
 Launch cypress using npx cypress open
-Select Posters_spec.js and cypress will execute all tests in it
+Select Posters_spec.js and cypress will execute all tests

 ### `npm run build`